What Is a Television Production Degree?

-Television production technology and related degree programs are offered at community colleges, colleges and universities and vocational schools.
-Community colleges offer an associates degree level programs while colleges and universities offer students the opportunity to earn a bachelor's degree in the field.
-Many television production degree programs offer students the opportunity to have hands-on experience by working with the equipment that will be used on the job.
-These programs require students to apply their classroom knowledge to outside projects or internships at local network television stations.
+Television production technology and related degree programs are offered at community colleges, colleges and universities, and vocational schools.
+Community colleges offer associate's degree level programs, while colleges and universities offer students the opportunity to earn a bachelor's degree in the field.
+Most television production degree programs allow students to gain hands-on experience by working with the equipment they will use once they are on the job.
+Such programs require students to apply their classroom skills to outside projects or internships at network television stations.

 Television Production Degree Curriculum

 The courses in a television and film program aim to teach students how to produce and direct their own work, operate different cameras and edit projects through the use of computer software.
 Prior experience with digital cameras or hand-held video cameras helps students concentrate on the artistic and technical aspects of the work.
 Many programs require students to complete approximately 120 credit hours of courses that may include the following:

 - Writing for the Media

 - Graphics for Television

 - Video Production

 - Camera Operation

 Qualified graduates may obtain entry-level jobs in the film and television industry as production assistants, camera operators, audio engineers, station representatives, talent coordinators and video editors.
 These individuals might work their way up the career ladder and eventually become corporate video producers, network executive producers or television directors.
 Additional career paths include computer animation designer, line/field producer or station manager.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: